hmcts/reply-urls-operator/README.md

 **[License](#License)**<br>

 ## Description
-The Reply URLs Operator was created to automate the manual process of updating and removing Redirect URLs when applications are created and removed from AKS clusters.
+The Reply URLs Operator automates the manual process of updating and removing Redirect URLs when applications are created and removed from AKS clusters.
 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
-It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/) which provides a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster.
+It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/) which provides a reconcile function responsible for synchronising resources until the desired state is reached on the cluster.

 ## Getting Started